240205-NET/Room4GitWorkshop/haiku.md

 Hello from Room 4!
-old pond
+Old pond
-frog leaps in
+frog Leaps in
 water's sound